-For more information on nutrition and Parkinson’s please visit the EPDA website.
+For more information on nutrition and Parkinson’s please visit Parkinson’s Europe website.

 Magnesium, muscles and Parkinson’s